-Salted fish is pretty much what you would imagine it to be – fish is liberally covered in salt and then left to dry in the sun.
+Salted fish (Poisson Sale in French) is pretty much what you would imagine it to be – fish is liberally covered in salt and then left to dry in the sun.
 When you want to cook it, you soak it for a while, drain some of the salt out, then use it as you would any other ingredient.

 I’m not going to lie to you – this is what could be described as an acquired taste.
 The taste is both incredibly fishy and incredibly salty at the same time.
 If you’re into anchovies, you will probably be in heaven.
 If you hate anchovies.. well.. perhaps go for the curry.

-There are a variety of ways that salt fish can be served, but the absolute classic has to be the Rougay.
+There are a variety of ways that salted fish can be served, but the absolute classic has to be the Rougay.
 This is basically just a tomato and onion base with plenty of garlic, ginger and chilli, fried up, then served with rice.
-If you want to try out the Rougay but aren’t into the fishy flavours of Pwason Sale, then a great alternative features coarse ground local sausage.
+Another excellent option, which cuts through some of the salt, is to have it as a coconut curry.